smartemission/smartemission/etl/README.md

 All ETL is developed using [Stetl](http://stetl.org).
 Stetl is a Python framework and programming model for any ETL process.
 The essence of Stetl is that each ETL process is a chain of linked Input, Filters and Output Python classes specified in a Stetl Config File.

-Each Stetl Config file (`.cfg`) describes an ETL process. `.sh` files invoke the ETL processes.
+The `.sh` files each invoke a Stetl ETL process via Docker using a Stetl config (`.cfg`) file specific for that ETL process.
 Stetl is run via Docker.

 Additional Python files implement specific ETL modules not defined in the Stetl Framework and are available under the Python [smartem](smartem) package.